Welcome to today's edition of the Rush 24-7 podcast.

 I have been asking myself this, because this is not spontaneous eruption here.

-This is a well thought out plan.
+This is a well-thought-out plan.

-Right, and it was aimed at Romney.
+And it was aimed at Romney.

 Romney equals Wall Street.

-Occupy Wall Street is damn.
+Occupy Wall Street is damned.

 And now in this Washington Post story, Newt doesn't carry Wall Street baggage.